HOME

 In the Roman army, reforms of Gaius Gracchus in 2nd Century BC forbade the enlistment of youths under seventeen.
 Legionaries received the Military Mark before being recorded in the Legion's rolls.
 Legionaries were Roman citizens drafted for a period of six years.
 They could also enlist with a letter of recommendation.
 They could retire after about 20 - 30 years of service with a pension.
 Legionaries were organized in contubernium that contained eight men who lived together.
 Ten contubernium formed a Century.
 They could hold specialist positions and have a rating like a modern day Non Commissioned Officer - see below.

 AUXILLIA Individuals who are not baptized but have taken the Vow are registered as Auxillia Centurions or Legionaries.
-Baptism was ordained by the Lord Jesus, and is a sign of regeneration, the forgiveness of sins, adoption as sons of God, and sacrament for full membership in the Church Militant.
+Baptism was ordained by the Lord Jesus, and is a sign of regeneration, the forgiveness of sins, adoption as sons of God, and is a sacrament for full membership in the Church Militant.
 In ancient Rome Auxillia were not Roman citizens, but fought with the Roman Army and earned Roman citizenship.

 COHORT CHAPTERS

 COHORT A local chapter of the Order is called a "Cohort".
 It may use the title "Order of Centurions" and the Symbol in conjunction with the name of the Cohort when it has received a Charter from the Legion.
 As a Cohort Chapter it is associated with the Order of Centurions for full membership, spiritual, educational, social, and like areas.
 However, it is independent in its financial, business, property, and tax affairs from the Order of Centurions.
-Cohort List and Links

 CALLING OF SERVANTS Centurions may call out Cohort members to serve, according to their gifts, in the work of the Church.
 Cohorts should consider the Scriptures in calling and appointing.